ZheyuanXie/CUDA-Path-Tracer-Denoising/INSTRUCTION.md

   * Ideal Diffuse surfaces (using provided cosine-weighted scatter function, see below.)
 [PBRT 8.3].
   * Perfectly specular-reflective (mirrored) surfaces (e.g. using `glm::reflect`).
   * See notes on diffuse/specular in `scatterRay` and on imperfect specular below.
-* Path continuation/termination using Stream Compaction
+* Path continuation/termination using Stream Compaction from Project 2
 * After you have a [basic pathtracer up and running](img/REFERENCE_cornell.5000samp.png), implement a means of making rays/pathSegments/intersections contiguous in memory by material type.
 This should be easily toggleable.